Night School Studio

-Night School Studio, LLC is an American video game developer and publisher.
-It was founded on June 6, 2014 by Sean Krankel and Adam Hines, and it is based in Glendale, California.
+Night School Studio, LLC was an American video game developer and publisher.
+It was founded on June 6, 2014, by Sean Krankel and Adam Hines, and it was based in Glendale, California.

-After the founding of the company, the team started development on their debut, Oxenfree.
+After the founding of the company, the team started development on its debut game, Oxenfree.
 After setting up a casting call on Backstage, the team moved to the development of the game.
-The first footage of the game was released on May 18, 2015, and the release was set for January 2016.
-Soon after, the game received positive reviews and a film adaptation is in plans with Skybound Entertainment.
+The first footage was released on May 18, 2015, and the release was set for January 2016.
+Soon after, the game received positive reviews and a film adaptation was being planned with Skybound Entertainment.

 Along with Telltale Games, Night School Studio also co-developed the "Text Adventure" mode for Mr. Robot:1.51exfiltrati0n (called Mr. Robot:1.51exfiltrati0n.ipa on iOS and Mr. Robot:1.51exfiltrati0n.apk on Android).
 Night School Studio was acquired by Netflix in September 2021 as part of the streaming service's venture into video games.
+Netflix announced the closure of the studio in August 2026 as part of its refocusing of its video game division.